-Welcome to the 2015-2016 school year with Atlanta Public Schools!
+Welcome to the 2016-2017 school year with Atlanta Public Schools!

-Thank you in advance for your service and dedication to Atlanta's children and Atlanta Public Schools as we open a new chapter in our journey toward becoming a system that is one of the nation's top performing urban school districts in which all students will become lifelong learners equipped with the appropriate skills and competencies to be contributing members of society.
+Thank you in advance for your service and dedication to Atlanta's children and Atlanta Public Schools.
+We are opening a new chapter in our journey toward becoming a system that is one of the nation's top performing urban school districts in which all students will become lifelong learners equipped with the appropriate skills and competencies to be contributing members of society.